-- message The message to write. - headers Any headers to attach to the message, either as a dictionary mapping strings to strings, or as a list of 2-tuples of strings. - delivery\callback A callback which will be called when each message is either delivered or permenantly fails to be delivered.
+- packed_message The message to write, which must already be correctly encoded by Producer.pack - headers Any headers to attach to the message, either as a dictionary mapping strings to strings, or as a list of 2-tuples of strings. - delivery_callback A callback which will be called when each message is either delivered or permenantly fails to be delivered.

+class hop.io.Stream(auth=True, start_at=ConsumerStartPosition.LATEST, until_eos=False)

-class hop.io.Stream(auth=True, start\at=ConsumerStartPosition.LATEST, until\eos=False) Defines an event stream.
+Defines an event stream.